Dedicated advocates for community health

 Karen lives in Ashland with her husband, Allen.
 Karen’s love of the Ashland community and her desire to help our local health systems motivates her to further the work of the foundation.

-Dr. Larry Gibbs is an Associate Professor of Sociology at Southern Oregon University.
-He is also faculty in Ethnic and Racial Studies and Co-coordinator of Healthcare Administration.
+Dr. Larry Gibbs is an Associate Professor of Sociology and Chair of the Healthcare Administration program at Southern Oregon University.

 As a trained Family Demographer, he uses quantitative and demographic methodologies to investigate issues pertaining to health disparities among various populations.